bardiabarabadi/uvicMUSE/docs/README.md

 We suggest using multiple instances of `get_xxx_chunk()`, but you can change the buffer size by calling the function below:

     mu.set_udp_buffer_size(2048) % 2kB buffer

+## Pyhton Library
+ If you wan to use MUSE's sensory data in python, you can use uvicmuse as a python library.
+Here is how it works:

+ First you need to import the `MuseWrapper` class into your code.
+Also, you will going to need the `asyncio` library.

+    from uvicmuse.MuseWrapper import MuserWrapper as MW
+    import asyncio
+ Now get the event loop using the `get_even_loop` method and pass it to the `MuseWrapper`.

+    loop = asyncio.get_event_loop()
+    M_wrapper = MW (loop = loop,
+                    target_name = None,
+                    timeout = 10,
+                    max_buff_size = 500)
+ Let's take a look at all of the entries of the `MuseWrapper`:

+ **Loop**: The event loop, use get_event_loop to acquire

+ **target_name**: (optional) Use if you want to connect to a specific device.
+You can use `"Muse-3BEA"` or `"3BEA"`.
+Leave this input empty (or `None`) if there is only one device in range.
+You will get an error if there are more than one devices available and this input is empty.

+ **timeout**: (optional) The timeout for the search.
+May need to be increase according to the BT device and/or the BT traffic.

+ **max_buff_size**: (optional) The maximum number of samples that to be temporary saved in the internal buffer.
+Default is 512.

+The next step is to search for the target MUSE and connect to it:

+    M_wrapper.search_and_connect() # returnes True if the connection is successful

+Finally you can go ahead and read samples from the MUSE:

+    EEG_data = M_wrapper.pull_eeg()
+    PPG_data = M_wrapper.pull_ppg() # Not available in MU-02
+    ACC_data = M_wrapper.pull_acc()
+    GYRO_data = M_wrapper.pull_gyro()

+The output is a list of samples each containing 5 (for EEG) or 3 (for others) values followed by a timestamp.
+The buffers reset automatically when read.

 ## Issues